 This course will explore the refinement of vocal technique, repertory and performance.
 Along with songs in English, Italian and German, those in French or Spanish will be introduced.
 The development of the student's ability to analyze and interpret the song repertoire is stressed.

-435 Commercial Voice I (2) UC/CSU Prerequisites: Music 411 with a Grade C or
+435 Commercial Voice I (2) UC:CSU Prerequisites: MLISIC 411 with a Grade C.o.

-Prerequisites: Music 411 with a Grade C or better.
+Prerequisites: MUSIC 411 with a Grade C or better.